 3. Identify influencers on a one-to-one basis

 How IS it that some celebrities get paid $10,000 (or more!) per tweet?

-If you get more, then we owe you a congratulations !
-But otherwise the rest of us are just trying to figure out who it is that is leading conversations about your brand or industry and how you can connect with them.
+If you get more, then we owe you congratulations!
+But otherwise, the rest of us are just trying to figure out who it is that is leading conversations about your brand or industry and how you can connect with them.

 Once you can identify influential people on Twitter within your community, or within the communities that you are monitoring, you can better determine if it is worth your resources to engage with this person.